rattanakleng/Readme-Generator-for-Repository/README.md

 # Readme Generator App
- The app allows user to create a README.md file for a repository by using a command-line “node index.js” in a terminal.
+ The app allows users to create a README.md file for a repository by using the command-line “node index.js” in a terminal.
 There is a list of questions such as project title, description, installation instruction, usage, contributors, and contact.
  ## Installation instruction
  Clone repository into local machine and install npm.
  ## Application usage